-If you need advice on your entitlement, support to manage your claim or to complete an application, contact our Welfare Rights and Universal Support Team:
+If you need advice on your entitlement, support to manage your Welfare Rights Service you can call

 We are experiencing a really high volume of queries.
 If we cannot answer the phone, please leave a message and we will get back to you.

 Emergency support scheme

 We have amended the criteria to qualify for the emergency support scheme to take into account the COVID-19 situation.
 Changes include:

 - suspending the limit of three awards in a year

 - relaxing some of the restrictions for students and those with no recourse to public funds